aaronallen8455/graph-trace/README.md

-If you want every function in your program to emit traces, you can use the `trace-all` plugin option which effectively adds the `Trace` constraint to all function definitons.
+If you want every function in your program to emit traces, you can use the `trace-all` plugin option which effectively adds the `Trace` constraint to all function definitons automatically.
 To use this option, pass the `-fplugin-opt Graph.Trace:trace-all` option to GHC in addition to `-fplugin=Graph.Trace`.

+Notably, if you don't use the `trace-all` plugin option and don't place a `Trace` or `TraceDeep` constraint on any functions, then no tracing will occur.

-If a trace file already exists for your executable being then new entries will be appended to that file.
+If a trace file already exists for the executable being traced, then new entries will be appended to that file.
 To start a new trace you'll need to rename or delete the old file.

 ### `graph-trace-viz` utility
-Once you've generated a `*.trace` file by compiling your program with the `Graph.Trace` plugin and running it, the `graph-trace-viz` utility can render the graph as an html document.
-It is dependent on [Graphviz](https://graphviz.org), so you must install that on your system (there should be an executable called `dot` on your PATH).
-Simply invoke `graph-trace-viz` in the same directory as the `*.trace` file and it will write an `*.html` document.
-By default it will read all trace files in the current directory but you can specify the files by giving them as command line arguments instead.
+Once you've generated a `*.trace` file by compiling your program with the `Graph.Trace` plugin and running it, the `graph-trace-viz` utility can render the resulting graph as an interactive html document.
+It is dependent on [Graphviz](https://graphviz.org) to render the graph, so you must install that on your system (there should be an executable called `dot` accessible through your $PATH).
+Simply invoke `graph-trace-viz` in the same directory as the `*.trace` file and it will write the resulting `*.html` document.
+By default it will read all trace files in the current directory but you can also specify the files by giving them as command line arguments instead.

+#### Viewing call graphs
+- Each node in the graph corresponds to the invocation of a function.
+It has the name of the function in its header as well as a body containing function calls made from within that function and also any trace messages the user has added.
+The children function calls will have an edge going out to the node representing that call.
+If a node doesn't have any entries in its body then it will only appear as an entry in its calling function rather than drawing an edge to an empty node.
+- You can mouse over the node headers and body entries to see a tooltip with their corresponding source code locations.
+- You can navigate the graph by clicking on the body entry of a function call to go to that call's node while clicking on the header of a node takes you to the node from which it was called.
+This feature is very useful for large call graphs.

 ## Caveats